jicata/binance-websockets-task/README.md

 - In Rider, either choose the BinanceWebSocketTask.WebApi:IIS express or BinanceWebSocketTask run configuration and run the application

-Once the application has started, depending on the executing profile, it will be availableat at one of the following addresses: http://localhost:5002, https://localhost:5003, http://localhost:63279, http://localhost:44349
+Once the application has started, depending on the executing profile, it will be available at at one of the following addresses: http://localhost:5002, https://localhost:5003, http://localhost:63279, http://localhost:44349

 ## Console App